Skip to main content

 Personal Profile

-Following the completion of his ophthalmology training in the Sheffield Teaching Hospitals, Mr Bhatta completed one year of an advanced subspecialty training fellowship in glaucoma in the St James’s University Hospital, Leeds.
-He also completed a previous Master’s degree in Ophthalmology with an Order of Merit from the University of Calcutta, India.
+Mr Bhatta completed his ophthalmology training at Sheffield Teaching Hospitals, followed by a one-year advanced fellowship in glaucoma at St James’s University Hospital in Leeds.
+Earlier in his career, he earned a Master’s degree in Ophthalmology with an Order of Merit from the University of Calcutta, India.

-• 2021 – successfully appointed as the ophthalmology Training Programme Director for Scotland Deanery (North).
+• 2021 – Appointed as the ophthalmology Training Programme Director for Scotland Deanery (North).

 • Since 2017 – Honorary Senior Lecturer in the Aberdeen University for undergraduate medical students and delivers regular lectures to Foundation Year junior doctors.